Keenan-Faure/Keenan-Faure/README.md

 - For history please check my linkedIn account: https://www.linkedin.com/in/keenan-faure-84a604227/

 Projects:

-- GhOverview
-- Boot.Dev Projects (Sub-directories are the specific projects by folder name)
-- Integration-web-app
+- For a list of projects please browse my repositories

 Employment: